 - 1. Click all the ports related to the interface. - 2.
-Right-click and select Auto Infer Interface.

-Alternatively, you can click the Auto Infer Interface • button.

-3. In the Auto Infer Interface Chooser dialog box, shown in Figure 4-18, select the interface to infer, then click OK.
+Right-click and select Auto Infer Interface. - Alternatively, you can click the Auto Infer Interface Interface Interface Interface - 3.
+In the Auto Infer Interface Chooser dialog box, shown in Figure 4-24, select the interface to infer, then click OK.

-Figure 4-18: Auto Infer Interface Chooser
+Figure 4-24: Auto Infer Interface Chooser